aws-samples/aws-service-catalog-auto-import/README.md

            * `Version title` – v1.0
            * `Description` – Base Version
       * Click `Review` and then choose `Create Product`
-3. Add a Launch Constraint to Assign an IAM Role to the newly created product
-      * Choose the `Engineering Tools` portfolio
-      * On the portfolio details page, choose the `Constraints` tab, and then choose `Create constraint`
-      * For Product, choose `Amazon EC2`, and for Constraint type, choose `Launch`.
-Choose `Continue`
-      * On the Launch constraint page, in the `IAM roles`, choose `SCEC2LaunchRole` from the Setup section, and then choose `Submit`
-4. Grant End Users Access to the `Engineering Tools` portfolio
-   * On the portfolio details page, choose the `Groups, roles, and users` tab
-   * Choose Add groups, roles, users
-   * On the Groups tab, select the checkbox for `ServiceCatalogEndusers` from the Setup step
-   * Choose Add Access
-5. Share the portfolio with child accounts, or AWS Organizations
+3. Share the portfolio with child accounts, or AWS Organizations
    * On the portfolio details page, choose the `Share`
    * Click the `Share with new Account` button.
 Here, you have the option to share directly with an AWS Account, or within an AWS Organizations structure.
 Read more about [portfolio sharing](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_sharing.html)
    * Enter the AWS Account numbers you want to share this product with, or the AWS Organization entity
-6. Check if child accounts have automatically imported the created portfolio and product
+4. Check if child accounts have automatically imported the created portfolio and product
-   * Log in to any one of your AWS Service Catalog spoke/child accounts(ones you've shared the `Amazon EC2` portfolio in the previous step) with `AdministratorAccess` or `AWSServiceCatalogAdminFullAccess` permissions
+   * Log in to any one of your AWS Service Catalog spoke/child accounts(ones you've shared the `Engineering Tools` portfolio in the previous step) with `AdministratorAccess` or `AWSServiceCatalogAdminFullAccess` permissions
    * Open the [AWS Service Catalog console](https://console.aws.amazon.com/servicecatalog/) in us-east-1
    * Click on the `Portfolios` link under the `Administration` section on the left navigation pane
    * You will see that the `Engineering Tools` portfolio exists here
-   * Click on the `Engineering Tools` portfolio, where you will see the `Amazon EC2` product copied
+   * Click on the `Engineering Tools` portfolio, where you will see the `Linux Desktop` product copied
    * On the portfolio details page, choose the `Constraints` tab.
-You will see the `SCEC2LaunchRole` constraint applied to the `Amazon EC2` product
+You will see the `SCEC2LaunchRole` constraint applied to the `Linux Desktop` product
    * On the portfolio details page, choose the `Groups, roles, and users` tab.
 You will see the `ServiceCatalogEndusers` IAM role applied to this portfolio

+###Limitations
+This sample does not include actions for deletion of AWS Service Catalog portfolios/products, but you can refer to the share actions and implement according to your business needs.
+Please create an issue if you'd like us to provide a sample for deletion as well.

 [(Back to top)](#Automatically-import-and-sync-local-copies-of-AWS-Service-Catalog-portfolios-shared-from-a-hub-account)
 ## Contributing